yan-soon/tp/docs/DeveloperGuide.md

    Expected: No module deleted. _Invalid command format_ message is shown in the result display.

 1. Test case: `deleteee cs2100`<br>
-   Expected: No module deleted. _Unknown command format_ message is shown in the result display.
+   Expected: No module deleted. _Unknown command_ message is shown in the result display.

 #### Force Delete a module